Probate Q&A Series

 1. Detailed Answer

 When a loved one passes away leaving real property, you often need court approval before you can manage or sell that asset.
 In North Carolina, the personal representative (formerly called executor or administrator) holds the responsibility for estate assets.
-You must petition the probate court for permission to take possession, control, custody, and ultimately sell real estate owned by the decedent.
+You may need to petition the clerk of superior court for authority to take possession, control, custody, and ultimately sell real estate owned by the decedent.

 Step 1: Confirm Your Appointment